avihayy/deep-learning-project/README.md

 c.
 Testing Our Model:
 Test our model by using the module “Detector.py” and insert it the following switches:
 1.	--threshold_mode - set the threshold mode.
-Can be one of the following: o	"counting" = threshold define by number of the vehicles (integer) in threshold_low, threshold_high. o	"density" = threshold define by the density of the vehicles (float between 0-1) in threshold_low, threshold_high. o	"velocity" = threshold define by the velocity of the vehicles (integer which indicates [kmh]) in threshold_low, threshold_high.
+Can be one of the following:
+* "counting" = threshold define by number of the vehicles (integer) in threshold_low, threshold_high.
+* "density" = threshold define by the density of the vehicles (float between 0-1) in threshold_low, threshold_high.
+* "velocity" = threshold define by the velocity of the vehicles (integer which indicates [kmh]) in threshold_low, threshold_high.
 2.	--threshold_low - set the upper threshold density for low congestion.
 3.	--threshold_high - set the lower threshold density for high congestion.
 4.	--input_path - Absolute path to video directory for making detection.